unitejs/cli/README.md

 This is a vanilla app with no framework libraries included.

+## <a name="pr"></a>Preact

+Preact can only be used with CommonJS module type as there is currently no UMD build of the library.

 ## <a name="re"></a>React

 Nothing else to mention at the moment.